AkazaRenn/FruitToolbox/PRIVACY.md

 ﻿# Privacy Policy

-The app does not track any settings are  used.
-No information will be sent.
+The app does not connect to the internet nor track any settings used.
+No information will be sent to or stored in anywhere other than the system running it.